There are now 3 possible online modes for units:

 - Unit Coordinator(s)

 - Dr Talitha Santini

 - 1x 2hr lectures per week

-1x 2hr practicals per week
+1x 2hr online practicals per week

-1 field trip
+1 x field trip – in-person or virtual

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.